First Nagorno-Karabakh War: Capture of Shusha

-The Lachin Corridor
+Lachin corridor

 The Azerbaijani parliament blamed Yaqub Mammadov, then acting President of Azerbaijan, for Shusha's loss, and removed him from power.
 This cleared Mutalibov of any responsibility after the loss of Khojaly, and paved the way for reinstatement him as president on 15 May 1992.
 Many Azerbaijanis objected to this move, viewing as an attempt to forestall parliamentary elections due in June of that year.
 The Azerbaijani parliament at that time was made up of former leaders from the country's communist regime, and the losses of Khojaly and Shusha led to further agitation for free elections.

 To add to the turmoil, on 18 May Armenian forces launched an offensive to take the town of Lachin, situated along a narrow corridor that separated Armenia proper from Nagorno-Karabakh.
-The town was poorly guarded, and the next day Armenian forces took control of the town and opened the road that linked the region to Armenia.
-The capture of Lachin allowed an overland route for supply convoys to Karabakh.
+The town was poorly guarded, and the next day Armenian forces took control of the town and opened a humanitarian corridor known as the Lachin corridor that linked the Nagorno-Karabakh to Armenia.
+The capture of Lachin allowed an overland route for supply convoys between Nagorno-Karabakh and Armenia, thereby providing relief against the blockade imposed by Azerbaijan.

 The loss of Lachin was the final blow to Mutalibov's regime.
 Demonstrations were held despite Mutalibov's ban and an armed coup was staged by Popular Front activists.
 Fighting between government forces and Popular Front supporters escalated as the political opposition seized the parliament building in Baku as well as the airport and presidential office.
 On 16 June 1992 Abulfaz Elchibey was elected leader of Azerbaijan with many political leaders from the Azerbaijan Popular Front Party were elected into the parliament.
 The instigators lambasted Mutalibov as an undedicated and weak leader in the war in Karabakh.
 Elchibey was staunchly opposed to asking for help from Russians, preferring instead to build closer ties with Turkey.

 There were times when the fighting also spilled outside the Nagorno-Karabakh region.
 Nakhchivan, for example, was shelled by Armenian troops in May 1992.